DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 your narrative to keep the session feeling fresh and lively for all of your Players.

-For the most updated reference on Epic Events, visit the [Full Player Guide](https://github.com/DeckofAdventures/TheGame/blob/main/1_Mechanics/01_PlayerGuide_Full.md#Epic-Events)
+For more information on Epic Events, visit the [Full Player Guide](https://github.com/DeckofAdventures/TheGame/blob/main/1_Mechanics/01_PlayerGuide_Full.md#Epic-Events)

 #### Setting an Epic Event's Difficulty